thestarlab/thestarlab.github.io/_posts/2021-09-01-guiye-ryan.md

 id: guiye, ryan
 ---

-STAR lab welcomes Guiye Li and Ryan Erickson in Fall 2021.
+STAR Lab welcomes Guiye Li and Ryan Erickson in Fall 2021.

 Guiye Li joined the lab after taking one year of online class due to COVID-19 travel restrictions.
 He will start to pursue his PhD study at CU Boulder.